 - Outsource Photo Editing (If you do not have time)

 - Shoot In RAW

-Learn How to Edit Your Real Estate Photos for Beginners:
+Learn How to Edit Your Real Estate Photos:

 The most important feature you need to have in a photo editor is the ability to edit RAW files.

 The main objective for you in editing your photos is to bring out the most accurate representation of the house in its best light.

 - Cropping can do the job well too

 The one thing that is different about Real Estate Photography is that you will need to produce or give those photos to your client in less than 24 or 48 hours.
 There are a lot of photos and editing each one of them can take a lot of time.
 So, you have to use software which can do batch editing or edit multiple photos at once.

 - Adobe Photoshop

 - Luminar 4